 Ken Thompson Park

 Very close to the City Island Aquarium is Ken Thompson Park.
-Although it’s much smaller than the South Lido County Park, it still offers the same possibilities for adventure.
+Although it’s much smaller than South Lido County Park, it still offers the same possibilities for adventure.
 Its wooden paths are a very pleasant spot to have a picnic or a barbecue.
-You can also kayak, canoe, or fish, and even take your pet with you to the park.
+You can also kayak, canoe, or fish and even take your pet with you to the park.

 What sets Ken Thompson Park apart from other Lido Key parks is its location next to the Sarasota Sailing Squadron.
 Close your eyes and imagine the quiet port and the small boats swaying gently from the sea breeze.